isl-mt/xnmt-isl/recipes/lattice-to-sequence/README.md

 How to run

     # Train model
-    xnmt --dynet-gpu ./recipe.yaml
+    xnmt --dynet-gpu --dynet-autobatch 1 ./recipe.yaml

-Results can be found in the paper.
+Note that the autobatch option considerably speeds up training on lattices, but requires additional memory.